 Here are Some Social Media Tips for the Wedding Day

 For the Couple :

-Do: Check that your hashtag isn’t being used already.
+Check that your hashtag isn’t being used already.
 You don’t want to flood another person’s wedding with your posts or loose where your images are in a host of others photos.
-There are sites out there that can generate a non used hashtag for your use
+There are sites out there that can generate a non-used hashtag for your use

-Do: put your phone down and enjoy yourself!
-Studies show that when you photograph a moment instead of live in it, you don’t clearly set the memory in your brain and you don’t remember it as well.
+Put your phone down and enjoy yourself!
+Studies show that when you photograph a moment instead of life in it, you don’t clearly set the memory in your brain and you don’t remember it as well.
 There will be plenty of other photos, so just sit back, have a drink and enjoy yourself!

 Visit their wedding website if you have any questions about directions or gifts or other wedding things.
 Most likely they’ve laid it all out for you there, and don’t need to be taking the time to answer the same questions repeatedly.